yssion/mic-hackathon-GANder/README.md

 - Create a workflow that trains, tests and refines a CycleGAN to a particular sample.
 - Determine correlations (if any) between sample topography and (piezoresponse force microscopy) amplitude and phase.
 - Determine correlations between sample topography and other independent sample analysis.

+**Methods:**
+*Sample and Image Preparation:* PTO (140 nm)/SRO (20 nm)/STO (001) thin films were grown as previously detailed in Ref.
+[1].
+In brief, five samples were grown simultaneously by pulsed laser deposition and bombarded with varying levels of He<sup>+</sup> ions.
+Piezoresponse force microscopy was then performed in dual AC resonance tracking mode using _OPUS_ OSCM-Pt tips in an _Asylum_ Cypher with a 500 mV drive voltage.